marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-simplify-process-stats---get-started.md

 - **Slug** –  a way to represent the item in a visualization.
 I’ve found it very useful to make a calculation of this to make it understandable.
 In this case, I’ve put together a hyperlink (using the URL prefix from the configuration-tab) from the key.
 That makes the issue clickable in listings
 - **Lead time** – is simply the difference, in days, between the Creation date and the Closed date.
 The whole time it took to complete the item.
 - **Closed date** – the date when the item was closed.
 It does only make sense to calculate the lead time for items that are closed and completed.
-This date is also used to group data points in the diagram.
+This date is also used to group data points in the chart.
 - **Completed in Month** – the year and month in which this issue was completed.
 We will use this information to calculate some averages per month etc
 - **Average lead time** –  this is the average of all the issues closed in the same month as the current row
 - **Standard deviation** – the standard deviation for the all the issue closed in the same month as the item on the current row.
 We will use this number to calculate upper and lower control limits.
 In my data, the lead time distribution is very wide and hence the standard deviation gets big too.
 This can be handled with filters but I have not here.
 - **Lower control limit** – well here we go; the average - one standard deviation gives a lower control limit.
 Meaning that ≈70% of the data points will be above this value.
 Through the hilariously named statistical rule; the [66-95-99.7 rule](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule)
-   I’ve made sure this value never goes below 0 as that makes for a very strange graph.
+   I’ve made sure this value never goes below 0 as that makes for a very strange chart.
 - **Upper control limit** – the average + one standard deviation gives an upper control limit.
 Meaning that ≈70% of the data points will be below this value.

-## A graph!
-For the love of God – make a graph already!
+## A chart!
+For the love of God – make a chart already!

 In coming blog posts, I will not go through all the information as closely as this, I think.
 But I thought it would be a good idea for this starter post.

-Ok – the graph is thankfully a bit simpler to create, now that we have all the data.
+Ok – the chart is thankfully a bit simpler to create, now that we have all the data.
 Do this:

 1. On the “Lead time calculations”-sheet – select column A, B, C, E and G and H. You can shift-click to do this.
 2. Create a “Line chart”